Would you argue if a five-ton bully wanted to have lunch with you?

 A recent spate of thefts in which he used his trunk to search for cars as they drove through the park has alarmed visitors with his unruly behavior.

-Wildlife photographer Aditya Singh, from Rajasthan, India, was at the park earlier this month when Gemunu targeted the vehicle he was travelling.
+Wildlife photographer Aditya Singh, from Rajasthan, India, was at the park earlier this month when Gemunu targeted the vehicle he was traveling.

 The 46-year-old said: ‘I’ve been told that since he was a baby, while Gemunu’s mother was very wary of vehicles and tourists, he was always attracted by them.